LJBoxx/Baguette-esc/README.md

 ⚠️ **Please note: this project is in a very early stage and has not yet been tested.** Use at your own risk.

 ---
+## ❗ Liability Warning

+⚠️ THIS PROJECT IS PROVIDED "AS IS", WITHOUT ANY EXPRESS OR IMPLIED WARRANTY.
+I AM NOT RESPONSIBLE FOR ANY DAMAGE TO PERSONS, PROPERTY, OR EQUIPMENT RESULTING FROM THE USE, MISUSE, OR MALFUNCTION OF THIS HARDWARE OR SOFTWARE.

+BY USING ANY PART OF THIS PROJECT, YOU AGREE TO ASSUME ALL RISK AND LIABILITY.

+---

 ## 🚧 Project Status: Experimental & Untested